-PURCHASE AND SALE OF FUND SHARES
+PURCHASE AND SALE OF SHARES

-The Fund issues and redeems Shares on a continuous basis only in large blocks of Shares, typically 10,000 Shares, called "Creation Units," and only APs (typically, broker-dealers) may purchase or redeem Creation Units.
-Creation Units generally are issued for cash and redeemed 'in-kind' for securities and/or in cash.
+The Fund issues and redeems Shares on a continuous basis only in large blocks of Shares known as "Creation Units," and only APs (typically, broker-dealers) may purchase or redeem Creation Units.
+Creation Units generally are issued and redeemed 'in-kind' for securities and partially in cash.
 Individual Shares may only be purchased and sold in secondary market transactions through brokers.
 Once created, individual Shares generally trade in the secondary market at market prices that change throughout the day.
 Market prices of Shares may be greater or less than their NAV.
 Except when aggregated in Creation Units, the Fund's shares are not redeemable securities.